MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

    :::image type="content" source="../../../../assets/images/submission/validation-bot-no-welcome-message.png" alt-text="Graphic shows an example of bot not sending a welcome message when the bot has a complex configuration workflow.":::

 * Bot welcome messages in channels and chats are optional during first run, especially if the bot is available for personal use and performs similar actions.
-Your bot must not send welcome messages to users individually (it's considered [spamming](#botmessagespamming)).
+Your bot mustn't send welcome messages to users individually (it's considered [spamming](#botmessagespamming)).
 The message must also mention the person who added the bot.

    :::image type="content" source="../../../../assets/images/submission/validation-bot-welcome-message-not-triggered.png" alt-text="validation-bot-welcome-message-not-trigger":::